 Contact Dermatitis Causes

-Contact dermatitis is triggered by the exposure of the skin to any substance that irritates the skin or causes an allergic reaction.
-This external substance could be any of the thousands of allergens and skin irritants (x).
+Exposure of the skin to any substance that irritates the skin or causes an allergic reaction triggers contact dermatitis.
+This external substance could be any of the thousands of allergens and skin irritants. (x)

 Irritant Contact Dermatitis

 Contact dermatitis caused by an irritant is the most common type.
-This occurs when the outer layer of the skin gets damaged.
+It occurs when the outer layer of the skin gets damaged.
 The reaction of the skin with the irritant depends on the individual.
-Some may develop signs after being exposed to the irritant for a few times, and even mild irritants can cause this (x).
+You may develop signs after being exposed to the irritant for a few times, and even mild irritants can cause this reaction. (x)